Print

 Description

-This Heavenly Baked Feta with Olives & Thyme is seriously easy to throw together & made with simple yet flavor-filled ingredients that always impress – an easy entertaining must-try!
+This Heavenly Baked Feta with Olives and Thyme is seriously easy to throw together and made with simple yet flavor-filled ingredients that always impress – an easy entertaining must-try!

-A block of feta cheese bakes with fresh thyme, garlic, & a little bit of honey, until it is completely warm, fragrant, soft, & creamy.
-Finish with meaty-yet-mild castelvetrano olives & lemon & serve with crackers or crostini.
+A block of feta cheese bakes with fresh thyme, garlic, and a little bit of honey, until it is completely warm, fragrant, soft, and creamy.
+Finish with meaty-yet-mild castelvetrano olives and lemon and serve with crackers or crostini.
 The perfect snack or appetizer for any gathering, girl’s night, or date night in!

 Ingredients